This is a bit of a long post about the experience we had with a roof renewal in Carcassonne and the final cost.

 Our goal has been to be very positive in our writing and our outlook on life through the years and we have managed very well.
 This is not to say that everything works out perfectly every time but it does work out in the end as you will read.

 First of all we had a wonderful trip using the trains which allowed us to relax while enjoying the view of the countryside and sea.
 We do take our meals and apero snacks along with us when we are on the train to make sure we are well fed and have enough to drink at the appropriate times.
 It is possible on most of the major train lines to buy food but it is not always convenient to wait for your meals to be delivered to your seat (if you are in first class) that you might have pre-ordered and the menu pictures do not usually correspond with the items served.
 You might be able to save enough to add a nice bottle of wine with your lunch, apero or dinner by buying a nice salad, sandwich, cheese and sausage platter from a grocery before entering the station.
 Coffee brewed yourself is always better than they have the ability to serve on the trains.
 A half liter thermos is just about right for each of us for breakfast and is easy to pack and manage.
 One more thing to consider is that all trains do not have food on board so if you bring your own you know it will be there when you are ready.
-Read the rest of this entry
+Continue reading “Travel Tips and Observations From Bill”

 We love the game shows on the French TV stations.
 They happen to be broadcast during our happy hour(s) every evening.
 We watch with the subtitles on in French so we can comprehend some of the words that are spoken so quickly.
 Money Drop is a great show where money is placed on trap doors of the answers and the losing answers drop the money away back to the vault.

 We think of this show every day as the planes line up to land at the local airport and they have to pass by the Cité and over the Bastide St. Louis.
 Yes there might be a bit of noise as they fly directly overhead but the planes are filled with tourists coming to the area to spend their vacation (and Euros) in the region.
 Each and every tourist dropping out of the sky helps our local economy and in turn helps keep the taxes lower for those of us living here on a permanent basis.
 As the region is known for the wine production and the two UNESCO world heritage sites there are not many large businesses as a tax base, although this is the world’s largest wine producing region and we are doing our part to keep the vintners in production.
-Read the rest of this entry
+Continue reading “Money drop”

 By now you have read In residence and got the cold hard facts of the visit to the OFII immigration office.
 There was a lot of fun going on during this visit that made the time fly by.

 Each and every person that we encountered was doing their very best to make each person feel at ease with the process.
 Casual banter about where you were from and how they had been there, too.
 “Good to see you back again” to someone who must have had a problem with the first visit.
 This is not your typical government operation of any government that I’m familiar with.
-Read the rest of this entry
+Continue reading “The medical exam”

 Last Monday evening we met with our realtor.
 Three offers were on the table for the house and they were all very similar.
 Selling this house was a lot different from most home sales.
 I actually was the one to show the house to the buyers and their agents.
 The storms and floods managed to work to our advantage during the process.
 When there is that much rain and the basement stays dry then everyone is happy.